What is a nutsert?

 What are the main nutsert types?

-There are three main nutserts types; round, hexagon and stud (rivbolt).
-When determining which nutsert suits your application, consider the body type initially then look into the different options associated with the body types.
+There are three main nutserts types; round, hexagon and threaded studs or sometimes known as rivbolts.
+When determining which nutsert suits your application, consider the body type initially then look into the different options associated with the body types and their attributes.

 Round Body Nutsert.

-These are the most popular type of nutserts, especially the knurled body nutserts offers great resistance to spinning whilst being installed and vibration resistant after installation.
-Our range of this type of body is called Nutsert xtralok.
-Predominantly, they have a low-profile wide flange head with the option of open or closed end nutserts in steel, stainless and aluminium.
+These are the most popular type of nutserts, Aerobolt's knurled body nutserts offer great resistance to both spinning whilst being installed and vibration after installation.
+We have branded this Nutsert xtralok®.
+Predominantly, they have a low-profile wide flange head with the option of an open end or closed end body in steel, stainless and aluminium.
+Our nutserts have close to 50% more material grip range compared to some competitor rivet nuts.

-There are a few round body nutsert options, including the smooth body rivnuts, the slotted shank Plus Nuts or Jack Nuts. and the rubber body Well Nuts.
-Rivnuts are the lightweight option that makes them ideal in low strength applications.
-Great for smaller sized holes, or when using a hand rivnut tool or when working close to the edge of the material.
-Whilst the slotted body nutserts are ideal in lightweight material like plastics, fiberglass, or composites.
-Well nuts are great when seeking to isolate shock or vibration in a range of different materials.
+There are a few other round body nutsert options, including the smooth body rivnuts, and the slot shank Plus Nuts or Jack Nuts as well as a rubber body Well Nuts.
+The smooth body rivnuts are the lightweight option for low strength applications.
+Ideal when seeking to drill smaller holes, using a hand rivnut tool or working close to the edge of the material.

 Hexagon Shape Nutserts.

 Hexagon shaped nutserts are designed for use in punched hex shape holes and provide exceptional resistance to spinning (i.e., they cannot be unscrewed).
 Compared to the knurled body nutsert, the Hex nutsert is 10 times more resistant to spinning, clever huh!.
-Here at Aerobolt we have two options, this includes (1) Half Hex (half hex & half round body) and (2) Full Hex shape for extra strength (predominantly hex shape body).
-We also have open or closed end hex nutserts in steel or stainless.
+Aerobolt have two options; (1) Half Hex (half hex & half round body) and (2) Full Hex shape for extra resistance to being unscrewed.
+These are predominantly hex shape body with a small round lead-in chamfer.
+Also available in an open end or closed end bodies in steel or stainless.

 Threaded Studs Nutsert.